rook/rook/CONTRIBUTING.md

 By contributing to this project you agree to the Developer Certificate of Origin (DCO).
-This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to contribute.
 See the [DCO](DCO) file for details.

 Contributors sign-off that they adhere to these requirements by adding a Signed-off-by line to commit messages.
 For example: